MirruK/GPU-programming-2025/README.md

 ## How to run

-Use the Makefile provided by running: `make`
+Use the Makefile provided by running: `make all`

 This builds the binary, you can then run it using:
+`cat input.ppm | ./build/main`

+The output is right now a file called output.ppm (which is overwritten every run)

-`./shader -s SHADER_NAME -f FILENAME... -d DIRNAME`
+TODO: Is this how we want it? `./main -s SHADER_NAME -f FILENAME... -d DIRNAME`

 The outputs will be placed either in the output directory specified by the -d flag, or into the current directory with the filenames of the outupts in the format output-NNN.ppm